cicconee/weal/README.md

 # weal
-Weal is a weather alert system that publishes data about weather events.
+Weal is a weather alert system that publishes data about weather events in the US.
 Use weal to stay safe.